Last Updated on

 1. Family and Bonding

-Finally, it is important to know that maintaining a good relationship with your child is not enough.
+Finally, it is important to know that maintaining a good relationship with your child is important but not enough.
 The entire family needs to be cohesive and protective of each other.
 For instance, children raised by parents who argue or fight consistently grow up having problems building friendships and relationships.
 Also, caring for all your children equally and paying them the same amount of attention will make them develop a sense of fairness and camaraderie.

 2. Physical Environment

 The effect of the environment on child development cannot be understated, and this includes the physical surroundings they are raised in.
 If your living environment is cramped, noisy and filled with aggression, your child’s personality can be affected.
-If you have too many people living at home and if the attention towards him is divided, he may seek out alternative forms of attention which can lead to an emotional distance between him and you.
+If you have too many people living at home and if the attention towards him is divided, he may seek out alternative forms of attention which can lead to an emotional distance between him/her and you.
 Similarly, unpleasant surroundings often cause children to block out or bury negativity, making them more introverted.